workflow4metabolomics/training-material/topics/metabolomics/tutorials/lcms-preprocessing/tutorial.md

 >
 {: .hands_on}

-The information given by this tool is not mandatory for the next step of the metabolomic workflow.
+The information given by this tool is not mandatory for the next step of a metabolomic workflow.
 Commonly, annotation is considered a later step in the pipeline, but since CAMERA uses the outputs of XCMS, if you want to use it you better do it at this step, allowing you to have the corresponding information in your variableMetadata file for later use.